 Click Here to learn more about the Capital One Venture Rewards Credit Card.

-The popular and older Capital One Venture Rewards Credit Card is another option here – the process of booking flights using miles is identical to the new Venture X. But given its bigger bonus and far better perks at a reasonable price tag, we think the Venture X is the smarter option.
+The popular and older Capital One Venture Rewards Credit Card is another option here – the process of booking flights using miles is identical to the new Venture X. But given its better benefits at a reasonable price tag, we think the Venture X is the smarter option.

 Using either method, you can use Capital One Venture miles to cover many travel expenses – be it a flight, hotel room, cruise, or Airbnb stay – all at a rate of one cent per mile.
 That means a stash of 75,000 miles is worth $750 towards travel.

 Simply purchase your travel as you normally would directly through the airline or hotel and put it on your Venture X card.
-To book that same flight to Cancún, we can click through the Google Flights link and go directly to the American website.
-Once you are there, you can check out and pay for the $175 flight with your Capital One Venture X Rewards card.
+To book that same flight to Maui, we can click through the Google Flights link and go directly to the Hawaiian website.
+Once you are there, you can check out and pay for the $197 flight with your Capital One Venture X Rewards card.

-Just like both Sapphire cards discussed above, you will still earn American miles on the flight!
+Just like both Sapphire cards discussed above, you will still earn miles on the flight!

 Booking through the Capital One Travel portal?
 Your miles will still be worth one cent each.
 But Capital One's new and improved travel portal offers some unique features like the ability to freeze the price of a flight, set price alerts, get refunded when prices drop after booking, and much more.

-Just like using Purchase Eraser with your Capital One miles, they will always be worth one cent each.
+Just like using miles to cover travel purchases, they will always be worth one cent each when booking through Capital One's travel portal.
 So to figure out how many miles you will need to book a ticket, just take the cost of the ticket and divide it by 0.01.
-In our example, $175 / 0.01 = 17,500 miles.
+In our example, $197 / 0.01 = 19,700 miles.

-While these points aren't quite as valuable as Chase Ultimate Rewards, the ease and simplicity of using your points for free travel make this card worth a lot.
-And critically, you'll be able to book directly through the airline when using the Capital One Purchase Eraser feature.
+While these points aren't quite as valuable as Chase Ultimate Rewards, the ease, and simplicity of using your points for free travel make this card worth a lot.
+And critically, you'll be able to book directly through the airline when using this feature.

-See our full guide on how to use Capital One Purchase Eraser.
+See our full guide on how to use Capital One Miles to Cover Travel Purchases.